EU parliament rejects carbon market rescue fix

 NOT SO QUICK

-The Commission's backloading plan was meant to be a quick fix that could be agreed by the end of last year.
+The Commission's backloading proposal was meant to be a quick fix that could be agreed by the end of last year.

 But it exposed deep divisions, with interest groups intensively lobbying members of the European Parliament.

-Hedegaard and many analysts have said failure to agree on EU steps would fragment environmental policy as EU member states tried to safeguard their own green targets.
+Hedegaard, together with analysts and some in the energy sector have warned that failure to agree on EU steps would spur fragmentation in environmental policy as member nations move to safeguard their own green targets.
 Britain, for instance, already has a carbon price floor.

-The power sector and other energy companies, such as Royal Dutch Shell (RDSa.L), keen to promote natural gas, have strongly supported the Commission plan.
+The power sector and other energy companies, such as Royal Dutch Shell (RDSa.L), keen to promote natural gas rather than more carbon-intensive coal, have been strong supporters of the Commission plan.

 "Without agreement on the backloading proposal the price will fall further threatening the long-term survival of the EU ETS and lead to fragmentation of the single energy market through a patchwork of national regulations," it said.